Skip to main content

 Within student settings via the cog icon βš™οΈ, you can also reset a student's password when necessary.

-Note: teachers who have synced with an LMS like Google Classroom, Schoology, or Canvas should never have to reset or change a student's password, since those students access Extempore assessments directly from their LMS.
+Note: Teachers who have synced with an LMS like Google Classroom, Schoology, or Canvas should never have to reset or change a student's password, since those students access Extempore assessments directly from their LMS.

 Did this answer your question?